maniginam/maniginam.github.io/_posts/2021-04-20-the-cutest-fight-ive-ever-seen.md

 Regardless, i received some good feedback for how to do better and what they are looking for, so I will aim for achieving that.

-After all that was done, I picke the boys up a little early, and focused on spending the rest of the evening as high quality time with them, and then wine.
+After all that was done, I picked the boys up a little early, and focused on spending the rest of the evening as high quality time with them, and then wine.
 I was glad I chose to focus on them for some time, because--well it had been a while.
 It was weird, I think i missed them more last week than I had in the week I was out of town and away from them.
 Perhaps, because they were so close and I couldn’t really spend any time with them.
 I could hear them cry for me, and had to stay away, because I knew if I went out, they would just cry more.

 ***